 How to stream 2020/21 Premier League matches live in the UK

-The majority of the matches will be split between via the league's three major broadcast partners in the UK: Sky, BT, and Amazon Prime.
-It remains to be seen if any games will be available free-to-air as was the case at the end of last season.
+The majority of the matches will be split between the league's three major broadcast partners in the UK: Sky, BT, and Amazon Prime.
+Unlike the end of last season, games are not being made free-to-air so you'll need to be a subscriber to one or all of those services to catch games live.

 If you don't have Sky Sports and BT Sport channels as part of your TV package, you can subscribe to Now TV offers Day and Month Passes for Sky Sports and BT Sport offers a Monthly Pass for £25 that will allow you to stream the action from its channels via the BT Sport app.
 An Amazon Prime subscription gets you access to Prime Video for its games.